What's PLANERGY?

 This data can come from various sources, including financial reports, customer surveys, delivery reports, quality control data, and more.
 Work with your suppliers to ensure that you are collecting all of the relevant data points.

-Data from your procure-to-pay software like Planergy can help you ensure orders are accurately invoiced and received.
+Data from your procure-to-pay software like PLANERGY can help you ensure orders are accurately invoiced and received.
 The automated three-way matching process prevents you from paying for items you did not order or receive and supports order accuracy performance metrics.

 3. Analyze Data